OctopusDeploy/Octopus-Bamboo/README.md

 https://developer.atlassian.com/display/DOCS/Introduction+to+the+Atlassian+Plugin+SDK

 # Testing
+Integration testing can be done in two modes: one with a live connection to a local instance of Octopus Deploy, and a second where all API calls a mocked.
+The spring profile "test" is used to configure a mock API server that will always successfully respond to an API call.

 Run integration test against a mock Octopus Deploy REST API with the command:
 ```
 atlas-integration-test --jvmargs "-Dspring.profiles.active=test"
 ```

-To run the integration tests against a local copy of Octopus Deploy (http://localhost:8065), use the following command:
+To run the integration tests against a local copy of Octopus Deploy (http://localhost:8065) with a valid API key use the following command:
 ```
 atlas-integration-test --jvmargs "-DapiKey=OctopusDeployAPIKey"
 ```